 Although not required, complainants should be encouraged to file complaints in person so that proper identification, signatures, photographs or physical evidence may be obtained as necessary.

-If requested, a complainant shall be provided with a copy of his/her statement at the time it is filed with the Department (Penal Code § 832.7).
+A complainant shall be provided with a copy of his/her statement at the time it is filed with the department (Penal Code § 832.7).

-1020.4.3 ACCEPTANCE
+1020.4.3 AVAILABILITY OF WRITTEN PROCEDURES